Exploiting the Potential of Seq2Seq Models as Robust Few-Shot Learners: Experimental setup

 \subsection{Prompts and few-shot demonstrations}

-We employ prompt templates offered by Language Model Evaluation Harness~\cite{eval-harness}, a widely adopted few-shot evaluation toolkit for decoder-only models.
-Additionally, for each generation task, we adopt a single template offered by PromptSource~\cite{promptsource} since the templates for the generation tasks we utilize are not supported by Language Model Evaluation Harness.
+We employ prompt templates offered by Language Model Evaluation Harness~\citep{eval-harness}, a widely adopted few-shot evaluation toolkit for decoder-only models.
+For each generation task, we adopt a single template offered by PromptSource~\citep{promptsource}.
 We conduct five experiments with different random seeds and present the averaged scores for Table~\ref{tab: compare decoder vs. t5} and Figure~\ref{fig: mean and std of models}.
 For the other evaluations, we conduct a single experiment.
-For more detailed information about prompts and few-shot demonstrations, please refer to Appendix~\ref{app: prompt and demons details}.
+For detailed information about prompts and few-shot demonstrations, please refer to Appendix~\ref{app: prompt and demons details}.

-\section{Evaluation Results}
+\section{Evaluation results}